-Ge 261.
+- Ge 261.
 Advanced Seismology: Theoretical.
 6 units (3-0-3); first term.
 Prerequisite: Ph 108 abc.
 Discusses essential material not covered in Ge 264 (Elastic Waves), including equations of electromagnetic seismographs and paths of seismic rays within the earth.
-Not offered in 1961-62.
-Instructor: Richter.

-Ge 264 ab.
+Instructor: Richter. - Ge 264 ab.
 Elastic Waves.
 8 units (4-0-4); first and second terms.
-Prerequisite: Ph 106 abc.
+Prerequisites: Ph 106 abc.
 Experimental and theoretical aspects of elastic wave propagation in a layered half space, in plates, cylinders, and spheres, with application to seismic waves and underwater acoustics.
-Instructor: Press.

-Ge 268 ab.
+Not offered in 1960-61.
+Instructor: Press. - Ge 268 ab.
 Selected Topics in Theoretical Geophysics.
 6 units (3-0-3); second and third terms.
 Prerequisite: Ph 129 abc or equivalent.
 Discussion of seismic wave propagation, gravitational and magnetic fields, stress systems, and general thermodynamics as applied to earth processes.
 Content of course is altered somewhat from year to year depending mainly upon student needs.
-Instructor: Dix.

-Ge 282 abc.
+Instructor: Dix. - Ge 282 abc.
 Geophysics-Geochemistry (Seminar).
-1 unit; first, second, third terms.
+I unit; first, second, third terms.
 Prerequisite: At least two subjects in geophysics or geochemistry.
 Discussion of papers in geochemistry, general and applied geophysics.
-In charge: Epstein, Phinney, Smith.
+In charge: Epstein, Press.